Michel Bourdon

-Michel Bourdon (September 19, 1943 – November 29, 2004) was a union leader, journalist, and politician in the Canadian province of Quebec.
+Michel Bourdon (September 19, 1943 – November 29, 2004) was a union leader, journalist, and politician in Quebec, Canada.
 During the 1970s, he played a major role in exposing corrupt practices in Quebec's construction industry.
 He later served in the National Assembly of Quebec from 1989 to 1996 as a member of the Parti Québécois (PQ).

 Bourdon was married for a time to Louise Harel, herself a prominent Quebec politician.
 The pair had an amiable divorce and remained political allies in the years that followed.
 Their daughter, Catherine Harel-Bourdon, became chair of the Commission scolaire de Montréal in 2013.

 Early life and career

 Bourdon was born in Montreal and began working as a journalist with the Nouveau Journal at age sixteen.
 He later edited the Quartier Libre while attending the Université de Montréal.

 He joined Radio-Canada in 1966 as a French-language television news reporter and subsequently became president of the Syndicat général du cinéma et de la télévision.
 In 1968, he was the primary spokesperson for a group of Radio-Canada journalists who went on strike to support a television reporter suspended for allegedly showing "anti-police bias" in reporting on the 1968 St-Jean-Baptiste Day riots.
 Bourdon and four other journalists later were given five-day suspensions for refusing to work during Radio-Canada's coverage of the 1968 Canadian federal election, which took place the day after the riots.

 Bourdon was fired from Radio-Canada during the 1970 FLQ Crisis for "insubordination," after publicly accusing the station of censorship in its coverage of the event.